Get Me Bodied: Background and development

 Following the completion of filming for Dreamgirls, Beyoncé began working on her second solo studio album, B'Day.
 Reflecting on that period, she stated, "[When filming ended] I had so many things bottled up, so many emotions, so many ideas".

 To bring this ideas to life, Beyoncé reached out to American songwriter and producer Sean Garrett, and booked a session at Sony Music Studios in New York City, New York, where "Get Me Bodied" was recorded.
 She also enlisted American hip hop producer and rapper Kasseem "Swizz Beatz" Dean, her sister Solange, her cousin Angela Beyince, and songwriter Makeba Riddick.

 Beyoncé drew inspiration from Solange, who contributed to the songwriting process, as well as former Destiny's Child bandmates Kelly Rowland and Michelle Williams.
 The lyric "three best friends" was a direct reference to Rowland and Williams, capturing the bond they shared.

-While Beyonce focused on the song's lyrical content, Swizz Beatz and the production team crafted it's energetic beat.
+Garrett stated: "The idea of “getting me bodied” was basically Beyoncé loving New York guys.
+In New York, they say, “Imma body this n—a when I see him,” and this was the flip of that.
+She loved flipping what a Brooklyn guy would say, and we did it again on Upgrade U and Diva."

+According to Riddick, Beyoncé was very intentional about the music being minimal and letting her vocals be the horns and string section.
+As they were writing the song, they spoke about different experiences they had as young people going out, which turned into the extended version.
+She stated that Beyoncé wanted to name all the classic dances.